ZeroDayArcade/wpa-password-cracking-with-pmkid/README.md

 **Note:**
 - You can omit the `<PASSWORD_LIST_SRC>` to use the sample `passlist.txt` file.

-- Quotes are only necessary if there are spaces in a given term.
+- Quotes are usually not necessary except for terms with spaces in them or that use characters other than letters and numbers.
 A PMKID of `"4d4fe7aac3a2cecab195321ceb99a7d0"` or `4d4fe7aac3a2cecab195321ceb99a7d0` are treated the same.
+This usually only matters for the ESSID, and potentially the passlist file name.
+When in doubt use quotes.

 - MAC address octets can be seperated by `:`, `-`, or can omit seperators all together.
 Capitilization also doesn't matter for MAC addresses: `fc:69:0c:15:82:64`, `fc-69-0c-15-82-64`, `fc690c158264`, and `FC:69:0C:15:82:64` are all equivalent.